Gracy98/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

- function that locates a substring.
+a function that prints the sum of the two diagonals of a square matrix of integers